chrisnoonan98675/site/xl-testview/how-to/install-xl-testview-as-a-service.markdown

 ## Install as a service after XL TestView 1.4.0

-As of XL TestView 1.4.1 some scripts are provided to install XL TestView as a service on both windows as unix systems using or `upstart` or `systemd`.
-We do not provide a System V init script at this point.
+In XL TestView 1.4.1 and later, scripts are included to install XL TestView as a service on both Microsoft Windows and Unix systems using `upstart` or `systemd`.

+To install XL TestView as a service:

 1. Follow the installation procedure described in [Install XL Deploy](/xl-testview/how-to/install.html).
 You can skip the step to run `server.sh` or `server.cmd`.

-2. The following steps have to be performed as root (on Unix) or an administrator (on Windows).
-Execute `<XLTESTVIEW_HOME>/bin/install-service.sh` (on Unix) or `<XLTESTVIEW_HOME>\bin\install-service.cmd` (on Windows).
+2. As root (on Unix) or an administrator (on Windows), execute:
+    * `<XLTESTVIEW_HOME>/bin/install-service.sh` (on Unix)
+    * `<XLTESTVIEW_HOME>\bin\install-service.cmd` (on Windows)

     This command will install the service.

-    On a windows system this installs a service wrapper and a service `XL TestView` configured to run on the local system account.
-For production use it is recommended to create a dedicated user.
-And configure the service to log on as this dedicated user.
+    On Windows, this installs a service wrapper and a service called `XL TestView`, configured to run on the local system account.
+For production use it is recommended that you create a dedicated user and configure the service to log on as this dedicated user.

-    The Unix install-service.sh script will, install a service user `xl-testview`, tighten the permissions on the installation and install or `upstart` or `systemd` service script.
+    The Unix `install-service.sh` script will install a service user called `xl-testview`, tighten the permissions on the installation, and install an `upstart` or `systemd` service script.

+**Note:** A System V init script is not provided with XL TestView.

 ### Uninstall the XL TestView service

-To remove the installed service from windows run the `<XLTESTVIEW_HOME>\bin\uninstall-service.cmd` command.
-On unix run `<XLTESTVIEW_HOME>\bin\uninstall-service.sh`.
+To remove the installed service from Windows, run the `<XLTESTVIEW_HOME>\bin\uninstall-service.cmd` command.
+On Unix, run `<XLTESTVIEW_HOME>\bin\uninstall-service.sh`.

 ## Install as a service before XL TestView 1.4.1